jmuci/BakingApp/README.md

 * [X] Support fallback case if Network request fails to deliver the recipes (caching?)
 * [X] Show error if Data Loading fails
 * [X] Implement Pull to Refresh
-* [X] Clicking on a card opens a new Fragment, implement Adaptative UI for Tablets.
+* [X] Clicking on a card opens a new Fragment
+* [ ] Implement Adaptative UI for Tablets.
-* [ ] Implement list of steps according to mock up, as a Recycler View List
+* [X] Implement list of steps according to mock up, as a Recycler View List
 * [ ] Map images to each recipe by ID.
+* [ ] Clicking on Steps, opens detailed step View which will hold video.
 * [ ] Implement View Playback of the Recipes using Exo Player
+* [ ] Use ViewPager to navigate across steps
 * [ ] Add video thumbnails to CardViews or images.
 Consider using a transformer that set image based on id.
 * [ ] Complete View Model implementation, including using of Data Binding for the card views.
 * [ ] Write Esspresso Test